tong0410/STGAT/README.md

 # README

-To run this code, you should first prepare some of the datasets.
+To run this code, you should first prepare some of the datasets in "data" folder.
+Create your "protein name" as  folder name  in "data".
+And it should contain "distance_value.npy, movement_vector.npy, path_length.npy, quater_number.npy" which are edges features, "values_6.npy" which is nodes features.
 Different numpy files represent different features.
 And you should prepare nodes features and edges features separately.

 Our research provides a new perspective and a powerful tool for predicting the trajectory of biomacromolecules, and realizes the real-time dynamic monitoring of the trajectory of biomacromolecules.
 And our model adeptly assimilates structural information from each protein’s molecular space, enabling accurate trajectory predictions.
 In practical applications, a synergistic integration of deep learning methods and traditional molecular dynamics simulations can offer a more comprehensive and precise molecular prediction and analysis framework.